-• TRSL revenues (Agy/Self Generated) are expected to increase \$1,000,000 to \$2,000,000 a year as employer contribution rates are increased to accommodate the estimated increase in annual costs.
+• TRSL revenues (Agy/Self Generated) are expected to increase from \$2,000,000 to \$3,000,000 a year as employer contribution rates are increased to accommodate the estimated increase in annual costs.

-The net effect on all Louisiana government will be a \$1,000,000 to \$2,000,000 increase in annual costs.
-Such cost increases cannot be separately identified, but rather will be recognized in the aggregate with any other actuarial gains and losses subject to 30 year amortization.
-The cost can neither be precisely determined nor allocated to any particular year of the fiscal measurement period.
+The net effect on all Louisiana government will be a \$2,000,000 to \$3,000,000 increase in annual costs.
+Such cost increases cannot be separately identified, but rather will be recognized in the aggregate with other actuarial gains and losses subject to 30 year amortization.
+The cost can neither be precisely measured nor allocated to any particular year.

-TRSL reports that a one-time implementation cost of \$10,656 will be incurred in 2011-12 to administer the provisions of HB 369.
+TRSL reports that a one-time implementation cost of \$21,876 will be incurred in 2011-12 to administer the provisions of HB 150.
+Additional costs will be incurred annually for ongoing administration.
+Ongoing administrative costs will depend on the number of retirees who elect to return to employment and for whom employment must be monitored.
+The amount of such cost cannot be determined at this time.